-- Analysing the Director's assessment of going concern through analysis of the Group's cash flow forecast and other projections through to 31 December 2024.
-This included assessing and challenging assumptions made in relation to revenues, associated cash flows and expenses and any other cash related assumptions made through discussions with directors, completion of lookback procedures to review accuracy of historic forecasts and comparison against post year-end results to date. - Performing sensitivity analyses, and reviewing the directors' reverse stress testing analysis, to consider cash flow changes if the revenue forecasts were not achieved and the resulting impact on going concern. - Considering whether any post-balance sheet events have occurred, which may impact going concern. - Assessing the adequacy of the disclosures in the financial statements with reference to the requirements of the financial reporting framework and the Directors going concern assessment. - Reviewing the impact of the Silicon Valley Bank (SVB) collapse by sensitising the cashflow to exclude the Group's balance with the bank as at year to determine the ability of the Group to meet its obligation as and when due.
+- Analysing director's assessment of going concern through analysis of the Group's cash flow forecast and other projections through to 31 December 2025.
+This included assessing and challenging assumptions made in relation to revenues, associated cash flows and expenses and any other cash related assumptions made through discussions with directors, completion of lookback procedures to review accuracy of historic forecasts and comparison against post year-end results to date. - Performing sensitivity analyses, and reviewing the directors' reverse stress testing analysis, to consider cash flow changes if the revenue forecasts were not achieved and the resulting impact on going concern. - · Considering whether any post-balance sheet events have occurred, which may impact going concern. - Assessing the adequacy of the disclosures in the financial statements in reference to the requirements of the financial reporting framework and our knowledge of the business.